AY2324S2-CS2113-F14-1/tp/docs/UserGuide.md

 > 3. Words in `UPPER_CASE` are parameters to be supplied by the user
 > 4. Parameters in square brackets are optional

+> **WARNINGS**
+> 1. Do not manually edit the data files located in the data folder of the application.
+    Corrupted entries may have a significant ripple effect on the data integrity of the application.
+> 2. By using this application, you acknowledge and accept the risk of potential data corruption
+    due to manual editing of data files.
+> 3. Please be informed that Brokeculator restricts the use of custom file delimiters in user inputs.
+    These delimiters are specially designed strings unlikely to be naturally present in users' input.
+    Any detected instances will be considered a malicious attempt to compromise the application's data integrity and will consequently be blocked.

 <div style="page-break-after: always;"></div>

 ### 1. Handling categories: category